Raphdon832/NAIJAHACKS-TEAMUDG/README.md

 # NAIJAHACKS-TEAMUDG
 Creating a solution for the medical sector using VR (Virtual Reality) This is aimed at educating medical students that have little to no access to real practical experiences especially in Nigeria.
 It is the "building block" in medical sciences.
+It is a cheap way of getting into the medical field.

 Link to app for android: https://1drv.ms/u/s!AnsVnuDDCdwfkic1Ha0pp2w7f32u?e=2WxoIC
-Requirements: Android phone that is VR ready (i.e with a gyroscope sensor)
+Requirements: Android phone that is VR ready (i.e with a gyroscope sensor), a VR box/viewer for mobile.